-But I gained more exposure when I was in high school.
+I gained more exposure to public speaking in high school.
 I was a member of a Marian group.
 We pray every day.
 Seminarians visit our school once a week.
 They taught us about leadership and Christian piety.

 I got many opportunities to speak without being graded.
 I was free to speak my mind and express my feelings.
 Those experiences helped me appreciate public speaking.

 For example, one seminarian who was to deliver a one-hour challenge talk had to practice his speech for two days, six hours each day.
 His speeches were remarkable.
 He owns it.
 No one speaks like him.
 And I can say the same for others.

-During this time, I was an ouido player as a public speaker.
+During this time, I was an imitator as a public speaker.
 I hear something from speakers and I can tell the story myself.
 I tweak stories for new audiences.

 Public Speaking Is An Art

 Public speaking is an art.
-It is a visual expression of who you are, what you believe the world to be, and how it means to you and your audience.
+It is a visual expression of who you are, what you believe the world to be, and what it means to you and your audience.

 You will choose between amble or bounce, clump or falter, hike, hobble, limp, lumber, mince or march, pace, parade or promenade, peregrinate, plod, pound, prance, ramble, roam, saunter, and wander.
 Hues are many, and you the artist decide what you want us to hear, see, feel, smell, and experience.

-You use your face to show when you are cheerful, contented, delighted, ecstatic, elated, glad, joyful, peaceful, pleased, thrilled, upbeat, blessed, captivated, gay, gleeful, gratified, intoxicated, jolly, laughing, light, looking good, or on cloud nine.
+Use your face to show when you are cheerful, contented, delighted, ecstatic, elated, glad, joyful, peaceful, pleased, thrilled, upbeat, blessed, captivated, gay, gleeful, gratified, intoxicated, jolly, laughing, light, looking good, or on cloud nine.
 You have a thousand faces.

-You use your voice.
-With your voice alone, you tell us that the message is “for our ears only”.
+Use your voice.
+With your voice alone, tell us that the message is “for our ears only”.
 You hint.
 You gossip.
 You insinuate.
 You scream, howl, roar, cry, yap, yell, and yammer.

 It is an art about us and for us.

 Public speaking is an art and every art has its patrons.
-Through your speech, you create a world we all truly care about.
+Through your speech, create a world we all truly care about.
 Think of the public speaking artist Martin Luther King Jr and his art “I Have A Dream”.

 Most of us remember the second part of his speech, not the first part.
 The first part was propaganda.
 It was created by a committee.
 It was meant to achieve a political objective.
 That it was made by a committee does not make it less art.
 But every art has its audience.